rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 * Questioned the best style for user prompts: whether to use input() on its own (*Automate the Boring Stuff*) or input("Enter your password length: ") (*100 Days of Code*) — the latter improves clarity and is better for real-world use, but can clutter code during testing.
 * Occasionally got confused about **loop ranges and indexing**, especially when combining multiple lists of characters.

-**How I Adddressed It:**
+**How I Addressed It:**
-* Simplfied the password generator to print letters, symbols then numbers in a string.
+* Simplified the password generator to print letters, symbols then numbers in a string.
 Then went back, changed string it to an empty list and `apended.(random.choice(letter/symbol/number))`.
 Then `random.shuffle` the list and used the `for` loop to turn the list back into a string.
 * Settled on always using input("Prompt") with clear labels as a personal best practice

 **Next Stage**